jakobkilian/raspi-setup/README.md

 - Put SD in Raspi and power up
 - Find Raspi's IP e.g. [with this tutorial](https://raspberrytips.com/find-current-ip-raspberry-pi/).
 - Connect to the Raspi by calling `ssh root@192.168.0.XX` in the macOS terminal and using the default password `dietpi`
   - Tip: If you get a "WARNING: REMOTE HOST IDENTIFICATION HAS CHANGED! " doing this, it means you had logged in to another device on the **same** IP/hostname.
-Do `nano ~/.ssh/known_hosts` and delete the line with the corresponding IP address from the list using `Ctrl + K`,  save `Ctrl + O`, leave `Ctrl + X` and try again.
+Do `ssh-keygen -R HOST` and replace HOST with IP or hostname to delete old keys.

 - At first login a auto setup will run and you will be asked:
   - To change password for root, dietpi and software installation.
 For this tutorial we choose "123456", set a secure one with at least 6 characters (VNC) in your installation!